tedsluis/searxng/README.md

 ## Podman or Docker

 **Podman** and **Docker** are largely interchangeable for most use cases: both follow OCI standards and share image formats, registries, volume semantics, and networking, so typical workflows are compatible.
-Unlike Docker, Podman is daemonless—it runs containers directly as regular processes (well-suited to rootless operation) without a central background service.
+Unlike Docker, Podman is daemonless.
+It runs containers directly as regular processes (well-suited to rootless operation) without a central background service.
 So whenever you see **podman** in this instruction you can also use **docker**.

 ## Quick start